New Trees for a Better Tree Canopy

 When choosing which species to plant, it is critically important to also look at the existing trees that make up the local tree canopy.
 Great River Greening works with local partners to assess the types of trees that are already growing in an area and uses that information to inform our planting plans and make sure no tree species, genus, or family is planted in significantly greater numbers than others.

 Maintaining diversity within the mix of tree types we are planting provides a level of protection for the canopy as a whole.
 If a new disease or pest affects or kills a particular species and the percentage of that species within the canopy is relatively low, the overall loss of trees in an area will be significantly lower than if that species represented a large minority or even majority of the trees in the canopy.
-And as temperature and precipitation patterns change, greater diversity creates a greater likelihood of the trees we plant surviving, thriving, and providing benefits to Minnesotans for years to come.
+As temperature and precipitation patterns change, greater diversity creates a greater likelihood of the trees we plant surviving, thriving, and providing benefits to Minnesotans for years to come.

 Through 2025, Great River Greening has planted trees of more than 80 different species representing more than 18 different families!